evkx/evkx.github.io/content/models/zeekr/001/001_Long_Range_RWD/_index.md

 ## Performance

 The Zeekr 001 Long Range RWD has a maximum power of 200KW (272hp).
 The total torque is 343nm.
-The 0-100km/h sprint (0-62mph) takes 7,2 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 7,2 seconds.
 The top speed is 200 km/h.

 ## Battery, range, and charging